 Find Your Why Through Others Abilities

-In simple terms, how were people’s lives different after their interaction with you?
+In simple terms, how were people’s lives different after interacting with you?

-Put yourself in a position for your cup to overflow.
+Put yourself in a position for your cup to overflowing.

 And so, through this section of the activity – although the what you did feels like the star, it is in fact the why you did it.